 "And last month, as the Dow and Standard & Poor's 500-stock index suffered their worst January ever, analysts put a sell rating on a mere 5.9% of stocks, according to Bloomberg data.
 Many companies have taken such a beating in the downturn, analysts argue, that their shares are bound to bounce back.

 "Maybe.
 But after so many bad calls on so many companies, why should investors believe them this time?"

 Source: David Ranson, The New York Times, February 8, 2009.

-David Fuller (Fullermoney): Where should we look for global stock market
+David Fuller (Fullermoney): Where should we look for global stock market leadership?

 "Most analysts, not to mention those who are Americans, will inevitably hover over US stock market's data, given the size and influence of that market.
 However, this mother ship seldom leads the global equity armada either north or south, although none will significantly diverge from Wall Street's course for long.

 "So where should we look for global leadership and what is Wall Street doing at present?